grinono/BotIT/README.md

 <img width="1440" alt="schermafbeelding 2017-12-19 om 17 57 33" src="https://user-images.githubusercontent.com/4255206/34168991-3b57f806-e4e6-11e7-8cfa-a6a6a3f77813.png">

 Just put a day into the this project.
 Idea to see if there is any interest in a dialog agnostic platform.
-A platform that can be maintained as a microservice next to the AI platform.
+A platform that can be maintained as a microservice next to any of the AI platforms.
-But switch any AI platform should take not take more then a few minutes.
 If their is interst i will put in effort to create this repro.

 What:
 - Seperate the Dialog elements from any of the AI platforms
-- Create a marketplace for dialogs, So you can add inteligence to your own bot in seconds without any effort of creating intents, entities and awnsers
+- Create a marketplace for dialogs, So you can add intelligence dialogs to your own bot in seconds without any effort of creating intents, entities and awnsers.
+Public bots you can integrate into yours bot.
+Wiki / Github open bots.
 - Easy to use GUI / UI intuative.
 Only add code when GUI does not provivde interest
 - webhooks for custom data intergration